JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ### 3.2 openssl

-Starting with FreeFileSync 11.14, use of Openssl 3.0 is supported so build OpenSSL 3.0 and make it available to use.
+Starting with FreeFileSync 11.14, use of openssl 3.0 is supported so build OpenSSL 3.0 and make it available to use.
 ```
 wget https://www.openssl.org/source/openssl-3.0.0.tar.gz
 tar xvf openssl-3.0.0.tar.gz